 - What interests you about my work, and/or about the U of Calgary?

 Deciding to go to graduate school is a big commitment.
 You want to be as sure as you can be that graduate school, and my lab, are the right choice for you.
-If after reading this you’re still interested in working with me, send me an e-mail; the questions above are intended to guide you in what to talk about.
+If after reading this you’re still interested in working with me, send me an e-mail (firstname.lastname@example.org).
+The questions above are intended to guide you in what to talk about.
+It doesn’t have to be a long email–a paragraph or two is fine.
 At that time, send me a transcript (unofficial is fine) and a CV.
 I’ll get back to you as soon as I can and we’ll go from there.
 If you and I both feel I might be the right advisor for you, I’ll pay for you to come to Calgary for a visit (ideally 6-9 months before you plan to start).
 Thanks again for your interest, looking forward to hearing from you.